UCL/cid-X/Docu/source/usage.rst

 .. note::

   The parameter ``dvfPostFix`` usually does not need to be changed.
 You should get a list of all post-processed DVF files by doing an ``ls [BATCH_POSTPROCESSING][outDir]*[BATCH_WARPING][dvfPostFix]`` on the command line.
 Replace the elements in square brackets with the parameters in the corresponding sections of your configuration file.

 General notes
 -------------

 * Image files are always saved in nifti image format.
 To save space it is highly recommended to use the compressed *g-zipped* file format.
 This can be done by selecting the file extension ``.nii.gz`` instead of ``.nii``.

 * Each processing step has its own output directory

 * Some computations in the later parts of the processing pipeline depend on previous results.
 Some results are thus expected in the output directories.

 * End parameters that define a path with the separator /

 * Please use the forward slash / as a path separator also on Windows systems

+* To be more resourceful with the original XCAT DVF text files, these can be compressed using gzip.
+No decompression is required before running, however, the parameters in the config file need to reflect the different file ending, i.e. either ``.txt`` or ``.txt.gz``.